In this article:

 Wet paws on the light parquet.
 Wet paws on the couch.
 Wet paws everywhere.
 I know the feeling.

 But aesthetics aside, there are real reasons why paws need special attention in autumn.
 The constant wet-dry-wet-dry can soften the skin between the toes and make it sensitive.
-Small wounds from branches or sharp edges in the leaves heal slower if the skin is constantly damp.
+Small wounds from branches or sharp edges in the leaves heal more slowly if the skin is constantly damp.

-Dry paws after the walk β really thoroughly, even between the toes.
-For already irritated skin, TIERKRAFT Zeolite skin powder helps: simply sprinkle it between the toes, it binds moisture and gently soothes irritated areas.
-For small wounds or chafed but dry and cracked areas, the zeolite wound ointment is used β it supports wound healing and keeps the paw skin supple.
+Dry paws thoroughly after walks β even between the toes.
+If the skin is already irritated, TIERKRAFT Zeolite Skin Powder helps: simply sprinkle it between the toes; it absorbs moisture and gently soothes irritated areas.
+For small wounds or chafed but dry and cracked areas, use Zeolite Wound Ointment β it supports wound healing and keeps paw skin supple.

-And sometimes it happens even with all the care.
-Bakku β my parents' dog, the bravest watchdog and barking expert during the week β transformed into a completely different dog on weekends when visitors from Vienna came.
+And sometimes, despite all precautions, it happens.
+Bakkuβmy parents' dog, the most diligent watchdog and bark-expert during the weekβtransformed into a completely different dog on weekends when visitors from Vienna came.
 Today is not a school day.
 He forgot everything he had ever learned, chased sticks, romped, played.
-Once, his leash got caught between his toes β the tension made the cord sharp as a knife.
-Grandma only noticed his limp and a cut between the first two toes of his left paw in the evening.
+Once, his leash got tangled between his toesβthe tension made the cord sharp as a knife.
+Grandma only noticed his limp in the evening and a cut between the first two toes of his left paw.

-Grandma and grandpa run an organic household with a strong connection to nature.
-There is zeolite powder β for all external wounds of humans and animals.
+Grandma and Grandpa run an organic household with a strong connection to nature.
+They have zeolite powder β for all external wounds on humans and animals.
 Grandma gently sprinkled it on the wound.
 At first, he resisted a little and licked it away immediately.
-Then it came again.
+Then she applied it again.
 He allowed it.
 And relaxed.

 Do animals sense what is good for them?
-Do they have a sense of what is healing?
-My feeling says yes.
+Do they have a feel for healing?
+My gut feeling says yes.

-The following weekend, we gently sprinkled the fine powder between his toes ourselves.
+The following weekend, we very gently sprinkled the fine powder between his toes ourselves.
 The wound healed quickly.
 All that remained was a pink dog toe.
+Bakku was such a good, loyal dog β even in his last days, he never stopped being curious, curious about each of his walks, every ball, every good scent, every moment.

 Bakku is now waiting at the Rainbow Bridge.
 But his stories will be told again and again.
-And if you look closely at him in this picture β you'll see his pink toe. ππΎ
+And if you look closely at him in this picture β you will see his pink toe. ππΎΒ

 Old dogs in autumn β special attention

-What really helps: soft, warm sleeping places β preferably near the heater or stove, where it's coziest.
-Extra cushions that are washed regularly β and then sprayed with AM+PLUS microorganisms.
-This strengthens the natural balance on the fabric and keeps germs at bay that wet autumn paws and damp fur bring.
-Also spray the sleeping place itself occasionally.
-And the old dog's fur after drying β AM+PLUS gently cares for the skin microbiome from the outside, precisely when the older body regulates it less well itself.
+What really helps: soft, warm sleeping places β preferably near the heater or stove, where it is coziest.
+Extra cushions that are regularly washed β and then sprayed with AM+PLUS microorganisms.
+This strengthens the natural balance on the fabric and keeps germs at bay that wet autumn paws and damp fur bring in.
+Also, spray the sleeping place itself occasionally.
+And the old dog's fur after drying β AM+PLUS gently cares for the skin microbiome from the outside, exactly when the older body regulates itself less well.

 And simply more time.
 More patience.
-Make the walk as long as the old dog wants β and no longer.
+Making the walk as long as the old dog wants it to be β and no longer.

-Everything about accompanying an old dog in autumn and at every stage of life β with stories about Bakku, Minni and what senior dogs really need β can be found here: When is a dog old - support for seniors
+Everything about caring for an old dog in autumn and at every stage of life β with stories about Bakku, Minni, and what senior dogs truly need β can be found here:Β When is a dog old? β Supporting seniors

-DOGKRAFT Zeolite daily with food β that's our simplest autumn recommendation for dogs.
-It binds mycotoxins and pollutants in the intestine, provides natural silicon for fur, skin and connective tissue, and supports the liver in its detoxification work β precisely when the body is performing most.
+DOGKRAFT Zeolite daily in their food β that's our simplest autumn recommendation for dogs.
+It binds mycotoxins and pollutants in the intestines, provides natural silicon for fur, skin, and connective tissue, and supports the liver in its detoxification work β precisely when the body is performing its best.

 0.5% of the daily food amount.
-Simply mix it into the food.
+Simply mix it into their food.
 Ezra doesn't even notice.

-"We've just had surgery and now everything that doesn't belong in the dog's body is being eliminated with zeolite."
+"We just had an operation and now everything that doesn't belong in the dog's body is being eliminated with zeolite."

 Β β Sandra V. βββββ